tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     ![boosting_flow.jpg](Images/boosting_flow.jpg)

-    * Photo retrieved from [here](https://www.educba.com/boosting-algorithm/).
-Needs to be recreated.

   * **Boosting** algorithms are so powerful and performant that they've been stealing the spotlight at Kaggle machine learning algorithms competitions. **Boosting** algorithms like XGBoost have consistently outperformed other algorithms in competitions, on multiple occasions.
 XGBoost's success has put **boosting** algorithms in the spotlight.

 Highlight to students that **boosting** is not the only way to make a **weak learner** more robust and accurate.
 Another approach is called **bagging**.